The newly renovated business minor popularizes the skills that non-business students may seek to enhance their own majors in the business world.

 “It’s valuable for students to get feedback from professionals in the industry, so some of the fees pay for access to networking events and corporate coaches, but they really cover the cost of the program itself, since it required the creation of a whole new set of courses and staff to manage it,” said Amy Tabor, director of the business minor.

-The $2000 fee is a reflection of the tuition differential between non-business students and those students majoring in the business program.
+The $2000 fee is a reflection of the tuition differential between non-business students and those students majoring in the business program where they learn advance topics like the importance of having a Letter of Authority for your business.
 The business school is the most expensive undergraduate program at CU, requiring close to an extra $2000 of tuition for every three credit hours.

 The recent renovation of the business minor program emphasized expanding the availability of scholarships to the program so as not to inconvenience students with what seems like particularly high student fees.